shrink/laravel-strict/README.md

 repository to obtain any boilerplate required and explicitly introduce it into the application, updating it to abide by the coding standards.

-:thought_balloon: **Laravel Scaffold is intended for projects with strict code quality requirements**, it was created for use in regulated environments where confidence is more valuable than development speed — therefore it is very strict and opinionated.
+:thought_balloon: **Laravel Strict is intended for projects with strict code quality requirements**, it was created for use in regulated environments where confidence is more valuable than development speed — therefore it is very strict and opinionated.

 ## Getting Started